bukironke/portfoliocode/README.md

 # portfoliocode
-A fully responsive website created using HTML, CSS and Javascript, a Python ran translator from Morse to English and a colorful quiz with Computer Science related questions with the use of HTML, Javascript and CSS
+A fully responsive website created using HTML, CSS and Javascript, a simplistic rhyming word program and a colorful quiz with Computer Science related questions with the use of HTML, Javascript and CSS

 The website's files are: THE CSS, IMAGES AND JS FOLDER AND THE INDEX.HTML.

-The translator's files are: morse translator.py
+The translator's files are: rhymingwords.py

 The game's files are: QUIZ.HTML, SCRIPT.JS and STYLE.CSS